Healing IBS, Colitis and other digestive disorders naturally.

 IBS, ongoing irritation in the large intestine if often triggered by food.
 Many sufferers of IBS eat a very limited diet and while there are commonalities, the food that ruins the day of one not in another.
-But the discomfort is usually a result of the constipation and bowel movement problems not the food itself. meaning it’s not the same as being allergic to chocolate or milk.
+But the discomfort is usually a result of constipation and bowel movement problems not the food itself. meaning it’s not the same as being allergic to chocolate or milk.

 Overall IBS should be treated much like Crohn’s.
-And emphasis on whole foods that produce digestion and relation to the stomach.
+And the emphasis on whole foods that produce digestion and relation to the stomach.
 Then by application of dried or concentrated herbs that heal, reduce inflation or provide natural bowel movement.

 Nerves are not imaginary.
-They can be damaged by stress and they can can see healing not only through mental and spiritual peace, but practically speaking using that effect the nerves.
+They can be damaged by stress and they can see healing not only through mental and spiritual peace but practically speaking using that effect the nerves.
 My favorite of all these is Skullcap.
 It’s a long term herb that can be taken in formulas, teas, tinctures without side effects.
 It eases symptoms, helps with sleep and heals the nerves throughout the body.

 Skullcap is used in many powerful formulas and should be considered a foundation in Crohn’s and IBS.
-It can be taken straight but generally is best used with a good nerve formula.
+It can be taken straight but generally, is best used with a good nerve formula.
 First continuing with feeling better TODAY I will make the following tea as a general relaxant and aide for restful sleep.

 The herbal regime…

 An ongoing nerve healing formula that adds other herbs like Vervain and Lobelia should be considered.
 My favorite is another of Dr. Christopher’s combinations and can be taken long term to heal the nervous system.
 I recommend 2-5 capsules per day. the formula is below but this can also be purchased online under the name Relax Eze .
-Note that I have no businesses association with the makers of these.
-Personally I buy in bulk from a store like Penn Herb I mix formulas at home but if you need a supply soon and easy there’s nothing wrong with buying them.
+Note that I have no businesses associated with the makers of these.
+Personally, I buy in bulk from a store like Penn Herb I mix formulas at home but if you need a supply soon and easy there’s nothing wrong with buying them.
 I made it as follows.

 Nerve Heal formula (Relax Eze)